Sorexkate/tree-amigos-website/README.md

 3. Open `index.html`, search for `your-form-id`, and replace that whole URL with the one Formspree gave you.
 4. Submissions will land in the email you signed up with.

-## 3. Put it on GitHub (5 min)

-1. Create a free GitHub account if you don't have one: https://github.com
-2. Create a new repository (e.g. `evergreen-grounds-site`).
-3. Upload this whole folder (`index.html`, `README.md`, and `images/` with your photos) — GitHub's web uploader (drag-and-drop) works fine, no command line needed.

-## 4. Deploy — free, live in ~2 minutes
+## 3. Deploy — free, live in ~2 minutes

 **Vercel** (recommended):
 1. Go to https://vercel.com and sign up with your GitHub account.
 2. Click "Add New Project," select your repository, click Deploy.
-3. You'll get a live URL immediately (something like `evergreen-grounds.vercel.app`).
+3. You'll get a live URL immediately (something like `Tree-amigos-NJ.vercel.app`).

 **Netlify** works the same way if you prefer it — https://netlify.com, "Add new site" → "Import an existing project" → pick the repo.